What is West Nile virus?

 - stiff neck

 No, Public Health does not collect or test birds for West Nile virus as the disease is known to be in Ontario.
-The testing of birds was used to determine the presence of the disease in the area.
+The testing of birds in the past was used to determine the presence of the disease in the area.
+Anyone with concerns about a dead bird can contact the Canadian Wildlife Health Cooperative at 1.866.673.4781 or use their online reporting tool.

 How to dispose of a dead bird: